sigboe/pie-galaxy/docs/Compatibility.md

 ## ScummVM

-Install and use lr-scummvm for automatic shortcut and gamepad support pre-setup.
+Use lr-scummvm for automatic shortcuts and ready to go gamepad support.  lr-scummvm is not installed on RetroPie by default but is available as a package.

 ### Beneath the Steel sky